 In connection with certain acquisitions from September 2013 through March 2017, the Company entered into Tax Protection Agreements with certain limited partners of the Operating Partnership.
-The Tax Protection Agreements require the Company, subject to certain exceptions, to indemnify the respective sellers receiving OP Units against certain tax liabilities incurred by them, as calculated pursuant to the respective Tax Protection Agreements, for a period of 12 years (with respect to Tax Protection Agreements entered into from December 2014 through March 2017) from the date of the Tax Protection Agreements.
+The Tax Protection Agreements require the Company, subject to certain exceptions, to indemnify the respective sellers receiving OP Units against certain tax liabilities incurred by them, as calculated pursuant to the respective Tax Protection Agreements, for a period of 12 years (with respect to Tax Protection Agreements entered into in September 2013), or 10 years (with respect to Tax Protection Agreements entered into from December 2014 through March 2017) from the date of the Tax Protection Agreements.
 If the Company were to trigger the tax protection provisions under these agreements, the Company would be required to pay damages in the amount of the taxes owed by these limited partners (plus additional damages in the amount of the taxes incurred as a result of such payment).

-10. Related Party Transactions
+11. Related Party Transactions

 The Company has entered into several lease agreements with an officer of the Company, whereby pursuant to the lease agreements, the Company is provided the use of storage space.
-For the three months ended March 31, 2022 and 2021, the Company incurred approximately \$24,000 and \$21,000 of expenses, respectively, relating to the agreements.
+For the three months ended September 30, 2022 and 2021, the Company incurred approximately \$23,000 and \$21,000 of expenses, respectively, relating to the agreements.
+For the nine months ended September 30, 2022 and 2021, the Company incurred approximately \$71,000 and \$63,000, respectively, of expenses relating to the agreements.
 These expenses were included in General and administrative expenses in the accompanying consolidated statements of operations and comprehensive income.

-11. Subsequent Events
+12. Subsequent Events